fkarg/fkarg.github.io/drafts/seven-habits.md

 > but a habit. - Aristotle

 > Many People wait for something to happen or someone to take care of them.
 But
-> people who end up with the good jobs are the peoactive ones who are solutions
+> people who end up with the good jobs are the proactive ones who are solutions
 > to problems, not problems themselves, who seize the initiative to do whatever
 > is necessary, consistent with correct principles, to get the job done.